Air Naval Gunfire Liaison Company: Battlefield environment

 ANGLICO is never assigned its own physical battlespace as teams are constantly on the move.
 An ANGLICO inherits its AO from whichever unit it supports.
 A Firepower Control Team in Iraq, for example, consists of no more than four to five men.
 The fifth man is needed to man the gun turret during a vehicle mounted mission.
 The primary member is a Forward Air Controller (FAC) or a Joint Terminal Attack Controller (JTAC).
 A radio operator and artillery observer will compose two of the three remaining team members, with the last member often being a squad automatic weapon (SAW) gunner.
 Even though each team member has their own specialty, ANGLICO Marines are all cross-trained within their team.
 This high level of training and proficiency is what makes ANGLICO units so effective.

 While ANGLICO units can perform many different tasks, Close Air Support has been its primary mission in recent conflicts.
 There are a limited number of JTACs in Iraq, and arguably the most sought out, are from Marine Corps ANGLICO units.
 The Marine Corps JTAC School is one of the most academically challenging schools within the military, with unusually high standards.
 To pass this school, a JTAC candidate must successfully coordinate 14 missions with live aircraft, and pass three intense written examinations.

 ANGLICO teams have been working with all types of units in Iraq; from a typical Marine or Army infantry company to a SEAL or Iraqi Army unit.
 Their training at all levels allows them to easily be plugged into any environment.
 Most Iraqi units will have, on some level, an ANGLICO team assigned to them.
 Each year, ANGLICO teams train for several weeks with the British Commandos.

 Training

 ANGLICO units require Marines who are proficient in a wide variety of specialized military skills.
-In addition to their primary MOS training necessary to coordinate fire support, such as artillery fire support, field radio operations, direct air support operations, and naval gunfire spotting; Some Marines from both active and reserve component ANGLICOs receive airborne training and jump qualification at Fort Benning's Army Airborne School.
+In addition to their primary MOS training necessary to coordinate fire support, such as artillery fire support, field radio operations, direct air support operations, and naval gunfire spotting; Some Marines from both active and reserve component ANGLICOs receive airborne training and jump qualification at Fort Benning, Georgia's Army Airborne School.
 ANGLICO Marines regularly receive further advanced training in other insertion methods, fieldcraft, SERE, and other specialized and demanding activities.

 ANGLICO units can deploy as an entire company of 150 to support the large-scale operations of an entire Marine Expeditionary Force, or, more commonly, deploy in four to seven Marine and Sailor teams to support the activities of non-Marine units.